Golden Globes voters hit with antitrust lawsuit

-LOS ANGELES (AFP) - The exclusive group of film journalists that awards the Golden Globes was accused on Monday (Aug 3) of sabotaging non-members while gorging on lavish perks and unparalleled access to Hollywood stars.
+LOS ANGELES • The exclusive group of film journalists that awards the Golden Globes was accused on Monday of sabotaging non-members while gorging on lavish perks and unparalleled access to Hollywood stars.

 "Qualified applicants for admission to the HFPA are virtually always rejected because the majority of its 87 members are unwilling to share or dilute the enormous economic benefits they receive as members," it adds.